stevebauman/eloquent-table/README.md

             ->render()
     }}

-Using modify, we can specify the column we want to modify, and the function will return the current relationship record, as well as the current base record, in this case the book.
+Using modify, we can specify the column we want to modify, and the function will return the current relationship record (if the column is a relationship), as well as the current base record, in this case the book.

 #####With eloquent-table, we can also generate sortable links for columns easily: